 There are several different types of treatment for PE, ranging from counselling to prescription medicines such as Priligy.
 If you have found yourself ejaculating too quickly during sex, and would like to change this, then it is probably a good idea to think about what might be causing the problem, before seeking the appropriate treatment.

-Typically, treatments involve either a local anaesthetic cream to numb the penis, allowing you to last longer during sex, a tablet that delays your ejaculation, behavioural techniques that allows you to train your body to resist ejaculation, or counselling to root out any psychological causes.
+Typically, treatments involve a local anaesthetic cream to numb the penis, allowing you to last longer during sex due to the reduced sensitivity, a tablet that delays your ejaculation taken before sex and/or, behavioural techniques that allow you to train your body to resist ejaculation taken before sex and/or counselling can be helpful to root out any psychological causes.
 Medicine does not provide a permanent solution for PE, however using it in combination with the behavioural techniques and counselling may help to provide a longer term solution.

 If you are suffering from PE and unsure about how to proceed, it is best to talk to a trained medical professional about it, whether it is your GP, a counsellor or one of our NHS experienced clinicians via our online service.